Emmanuel-Roy/Emoo-Boy/README.md

-# Gameboy Emulator written in C
+# A Gameboy Emulator written in C

 ## Contributors:
   * Emmanuel Roy